China F Visa - Noncommercial Visit Visa to China

 Step 1: Prepare all the documents mentioned above.

-Step 2: Submit your application to the Chinese embassy or consulate which is in charge of your residence area.
-In countries where there are Chinese Visa Application Centers (CVASC), you need to submit application there.
-Generally Chinese embassies and consulates don’t accept postal application while some CVASCs accept it.
-Online application is not available.
+Step 2: Make an appoinment and submit your application to Chinese embassy or consulate which is in charge of your residence area.
+In countries where there are Chinese Visa Application Centers (CVASC), you need to make an appoinment and submit application there.
+Generally, postal application and online application are not available.

 In most cases, it takes 4 working days.
 Express service and rush service are also provided in most countries.
 Extra US$ 30 should be paid for the same-day collection; and additional US$20 for the second or third day collection.